aaron-r-campbell/Slime-Simulation/README.md

 ## Building and Running

+1. Install dependencies `gl glfw glew` according to your system.
-1. Configure settings for simulation, trails, and species in [src/config.h](src/config.h).
+2. Configure settings for simulation, trails, and species in [src/config.h](src/config.h).
-2. Build the program with `gcc -o main src/main.c -lm -lglfw -lGL -lGLEW`
+3. Build the program with `gcc -o main src/main.c -lm -lglfw -lGL -lGLEW`
-3. Run the program with `./main`.
+4. Run the program with `./main`.

 ## Controls